Contio: Military contiones

-Aside from the political assembly, the word "contio" could also refer to a type of military speech in which a commander addressed his troops.
-The rules for summoning contiones of this kind were similar to those for the political assembly: under the monarchy only the king (rex) had the right to do so; during the republic received this right.
-They usually appointed the general as the only speaker.
-Military contiones shared the communicative character of their political counterparts: they did not serve to cast votes or make decisions.
+Aside from the political assembly, a contio could also be convened in the military context, with the commander of an army summoning his troops to assemble to hear a speech.
+The customs for summoning military contiones were similar to those for the political type; under the monarchy only the king (rex) had the right to do so.
+Later on, during the Republic, all military commanders summoned contiones.
+Usually the commander was the only speaker.
 A military contio could be held on various occasions: